hrmsk66/terraformify/README.md

 > [!IMPORTANT]
 > **Known Issue: Incompatibility with Terraform 1.4.6 and Later**<br>
 > `terraformify` is not compatible with Terraform versions 1.4.6 and later because of changes in the Terraform binary.
-To avoid any issues, please use `terraformify` with Terraform version 1.4.5 or earlier.
+Please use `terraformify` with Terraform version 1.4.5 or earlier.
 For more information, see the issue at https://github.com/hrmsk66/terraformify/issues/49.

 ## Installation / Upgrade